Abracadabra (Lady Gaga song): Development and release

-Gaga first spoke about her new music in March 2024, when she said she was "writing some of the best songs I can remember", and later revealed that she had begun working on her next album in mid-2022 during The Chromatica Ball.
-In late July of that year, she performed at the opening ceremony of the 2024 Paris Olympics and, while in the city, surprised her fans by sharing snippets of two unreleased songs, including "Abracadabra".
-According to Billboard, the previews featured "a production with pounding beats and powerful synthesizers".
-Shortly after Gaga announced on January 27, 2025, that her next studio album would be titled Mayhem, it was revealed she would premiere a new single and video during the 67th Annual Grammy Awards on February 2.
+Gaga first spoke about her new music in March 2024, when she said she was "writing some of my best music in as long as I can remember", and later explained that the Chromatica Ball tour in 2022 strongly shaped her creative process for the new material.
+In late July of that year, she performed at the opening ceremony of the 2024 Paris Olympics and, while in the city, surprised fans by sharing snippets of two unreleased songs intended for her upcoming album.
+According to Billboard, the previews featured thumping beats and bass-heavy keyboards.
+Shortly after Gaga announced on January 27, 2025 that her next studio album would be titled Mayhem (2025), it was revealed she would premiere a new single and video during the 67th Annual Grammy Awards on February 2.
 (Note: Attributed to multiple references:)